veganaize/closure-compiler/Flags-and-Options.md

 **--version**
 <sub><sup>*Not supported by the JavaScript version*</sup></sub>
-Prints the compiler version to stdout and exit\.
+Prints the compiler version to stdout and exits\.